Toronto as Community

 SOC045000 SOCIAL SCIENCE / Poverty & Homelessness

 Toronto in Photographs is a poetic portrayal of the city, with photographs sequenced to evoke an intimate visual symphony.
-The pictures document the daily life of ordinary citizens, including work and leisure.
+The pictures document the daily life of ordinary citizens, including work and leisure, many accompanied by original stories.
 The book also documents many of the natural areas and some of the city’s architecture, all through the lens of social justice.
 The images will resonate and provoke the readers’ sense of nostalgia, inviting reflection on the city that once was, how it became the city is it, and how it continues to develop into a social experiment that is the envy of many other cities and nations.

 Publication Date: May 14, 2022